zacharydylan/astaire/README.md

 ## Current features:
   - [Space Cadet](https://docs.qmk.fm/space_cadet_shift.html) included
-  - Single tap right Alt to copy, acts normal when held
+  - Single tap right Alt to copy, acts normal when held :feelsgood:
-  - Single tap right Ctrl to paste, normal when held
+  - Single tap right Ctrl to paste, normal when held :feelsgood:
   - Double tap left Ctrl to save
   - Double tap left OS to Alt+Prtscrn
   - Double tap menu to print (I don't use this so you can let me know if it is useless)